-The Center for Online Learning and Teaching Technology (COLTT), a unit of Academic Affairs, supports the delivery of online courses and programs at UTRGV, including those that are delivered 100% online, hybrid or interactive methods.
+The Center for Online Learning and Teaching Technology (COLTT), support unit for the delivery of online courses and programs at UTRGV, including those that are delivered 100% online, hybrid or webaugmented methods.

 UTRGV offers various minors, certificates, undergraduate, and graduate programs online.
 Some of these programs are offered fully online, in an accelerated mode or partially online.
 UTRGV offers 500+ online sections every semester within your reach.
 For more information about our programs and courses, please visit our website at www.utrgv.edu/online.